TylerJH-IT/azure-network-protocols/README.md

 - Ping Ubuntu VM
   - Find the private IP address of your Ubuntu VM from your Azure.
   - Open Powershell or Command Line on the Windows 10 VM
-  - Ping this Private IP address from the Windows 10 VM and watch the traffic in Wireshark.
+  - Ping the Private IP address from the Ubuntu VM and watch the traffic in Wireshark.

 <h3>                          </h3>